 If you find yourself dealing with a frozen pipe, the 1st thing to do is to turn off the water main before accessing the damage.

 Keep the freezer and fridge doors closed as much as possible to hold in temperature.
 Once temperatures become warm, store many refrigeration items in the garage or another cold place of the house that doesn’t reach freezing temperatures.
 Use a thermometer to ensure that the temperature doe not exceed 40 degrees Fahrenheit.
 Keep frozen items outside as long as temperatures are below 30 degrees.
 Make sure to use all perishable foods first in case the power outage lasts for several days.

-Gather flashlights, batteries, candles, matchboxes or lighters that will be able to serve during the winter ice storm days also for the same purpose of minimizing exterior doorways.
-For communication, it is instructed that you conserve the battery use on devices such as cell phones in case one needs to make an important call or in the case of an emergency which cannot be foreseen.
+Gather flashlights, batteries, candles, matchboxes or lighters.
+Things that will be able to serve during the winter ice storm days.
+Also for the same purpose of minimizing exterior doorways.
+For communication, it is instructed that you conserve the battery use on devices such as cell phones.
+In case one needs to make an important call or in the case of an emergency which cannot be foreseen.